zhangzechen123/NL-HSIM/README.md

 ---

+## 3. Minimal tutorial

+A fully runnable end-to-end tutorial is provided in [`tutorial_case1.md`](./tutorial_case1.md).

+The tutorial includes:
+- user-defined parameters,
+- required module loading,
+- SNP-type data generation,
+- signal specification,
+- train/test splitting,
+- DC-SIS feature screening,
+- group-wise KPCA,
+- de-sparsified LASSO inference,
+- final omnibus p-value calculation,
+- and interpretation of the expected output.

+This README keeps a concise overview of the repository, while the tutorial file serves as the minimal vignette-style entry point for new users.

 ## 3. Complete simulation example (Case 1)

 This section provides a **fully runnable example** demonstrating the complete NL-HSIM pipeline.